oricardoribeiro/hexdecoct/README.md

 # hexdecoct
-Simple binary to convert decima numbers in Hex, Oct and binary ones.
+Simple binary to convert decimal numbers into Hex, Oct and binary ones.